huskly/tda-wsjson-client/README.md

-# TD Ameritrade WsJson API client
+# thinkorswim WsJson API client

-This is a node and browser API client for the (undocumented) Schwab WebSocket API.
+This is a node and browser API client for the (undocumented) thinkorswim WebSocket API.

 🚧 Work in progress 🚧

 # Prerequisites

-- Node 16+
+- Node 18+

 # Building for Node